gorangrubic/imbAVR.ArduinoSynth/BassZeroVSTi/Source/Model/Modulation/README.md

 Combo menu (below the sliders) value sets what modulation source (function) is used, or if modulation is disabled (when OFF).

+# Modulation of Modulation Functions

+## Primary modulation sources

+Modulation functions can have predefined role as:
++ Master
++ Slave

+The Master functions are able to modulate parameters of the Slave functions.
+In case of BassZero, all ADSRs and two LFOs are designated as Masters, meaning that they can modulate Slave LFOs' and ENVs' parameters like Value or Time.